MMapeke/NearMeApp/README.md

 - [x] User can create a new account
 - [x] User can logins
 - [x] User can use current location
-- [ ] User can view map of local and recent (x HOURS) posts
+- [x] User can view map of local posts
-- [ ] User can view list of local and recent posts
+- [x] User can view list of local and recent posts
 - [ ] User can post short info for local event w/ short desc, location, short vid
 - [ ] User can set input location